Narconon: Leading in Drug Rehabilitation since 1966

 When a person is addicted to a drug or alcohol, the addiction is in control, not the person.
 He may truly wish to quit.
 But the compulsive nature of addiction means that using more drugs or alcohol feels as essential as taking his next breath.
 You can help him break free of this compulsion by helping him arrive at one of the more than fifty Narconon drug recovery centers around the world.
+Our program addresses several factors including a drug-free withdrawal that gets them over the initial compulsion to use drugs.
+Next is a full detoxification program that helps eliminate stored drug residues which many have reported reduced or completely rid them of cravings.
 In this long-term, holistic program, he can find relief from the cravings and compulsion and be helped to build a new, drug-free life.

 This is what staff at many drug rehabs will tell you.
 This is not the philosophy at Narconon drug recovery centers.
 We have found that when you help a person overcome cravings, learn drug-free life skills and learn the solution to problems that may had led to initial drug use, he or she can achieve lasting recovery, meaning no relapses.
 For complete information on how a Narconon center can achieve this result, contact the international offices for Narconon by calling 1-800-775-8750 today.